zimage/zbx-hpmsa/0.3/README.md

 # Verion 0.3
+## The version is still develops, but you can try it now - common functionality already works.
 This version developed special for using with Zabbix 3.4 and it has great new functionality - dependent items.
 Besides of many code correction we have two most ipornant changes:
 1. Now zbx-hpmsa depends of 'requests' library.
 I have to used it because of can't force urllib works with huge XML response (I know, it's my problem, but nothing can do with it);